e-mail: bok@dhit.pl

 • They have very high magnetic induction on the surface of the magnet,

-• Significant importance in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical equipment or other highly developed apparatuses.
+• Key role in modern technologies – find application in HDD drives, electric motors, medical equipment or other highly developed apparatuses.

 Disadvantages of neodymium magnets: